 However you want to paint the picture, gambling is always a losing game for everyone except the casino.
 The HOUSE ALWAYS WINS.

 Online Slots, Poker, Roulette fuels losses in people who do not know better.
-This fuels addiction in gambling addicts and lives and families are ruined.
-The Gaming Industry has over the last 20 years moved online and now they are moving into the financial world.
+This fuels addiction to gambling addicts, and lives and families are ruined.
+The Gaming Industry has over the last 20 years moved online, and now they are moving into the financial world.

 Gaming Broker Scams & How to Spot Them

-The scam comes when the market is highly volatile and you try to sell for a big gain and your order is not filled, or even the price then changes quickly and you are filled at a worse price.
+The scam comes when the market is highly volatile, and you try to sell for a significant gain, and your order is not filled, or even the price then changes quickly, and you are filled at a worse price.

-Also, I have seen many issues with the Spread, this is the large differences between the Bid and Offer Prices.
-The spread is usually where most of the profits are generated for the casino… err I mean the company.
+Also, I have seen many issues with the spread; this is the significant difference between the Bid and Offer Prices.
+The spread is usually where most of the profits are generated for the casino, sorry I mean the company.
 When the Bid and Offer prices do not closely match the actual market, this is a red flag.

-Lastly, there are also many reports of accounts simply being shut down or huge delays or costs involved in withdrawing your money.
+Lastly, there are also many reports of accounts simply being shut down or massive delays or costs involved in withdrawing your money.

 Liberated Stock Trader was founded for the single reason to empower people to invest their own money through education, so they can avoid the Guru’s and scammers.
 Liberate Yourself – Your Future in Your Hands with Liberated Stock Trader.